 - Fit-on-the-Fly adjustable hip belt.

 I have added it to my list of top-rated expedition packs.
-But if you are still undecided, you can compare this pack with these:

 Thank you for reading.
 Please share your experience if you have used this great pack, there is a comment box below.
 I shall be happy to read your comments.